 ROI: 50% to 110%

 The peace of mind offered by a functionally sound roof is invaluable to its respective occupants and is weighed heavily by those intent on making a purchase.
 A new roof can be basic or with details that enhance curb appeal, but its main value comes from instilling confidence in a prospective buyer.
 This holds true for repairing leaks and for cosmetic damage, which buyers often use to negotiate a lower price.

 The ROI for this project can vary based on just how dirty your home was before the wash.
 If the home was merely a little dirty, the ROI may not be as great as it is for one that will look almost new after the wash.
 If your home falls into the latter category, it can be worth it to hire a pro.
 The ROI could be 100% or more, even if done by a pro for $1,000 or more.
 If you decide to go DIY, take care to avoid spraying water in a direction that’ll force it behind siding or under shingles.

 Here, an ounce of prevention is worth a pound of cure.
 While you may need to wait for inclement weather to realize your return on investment, a mere 30 minutes of routine rain gutter maintenance could prevent thousands of dollars in damage to the foundation of a home.
 If you outsource this chore, expect to pay $3 to $9 per foot.

-For more information, or for a new gas grill, contact Monnick Supply in Framingham and Marlborough, MA.
+For more information, materials or to rent equipment, contact Monnick Supply in Framingham and Marlborough, MA.